-Within 14 days after serving the student charged with a copy of the complaint, the Dean must complete an investigation of the allegations of the complaint.
-The investigation must include a conference with the Respondent, unless Respondent refuses to, or otherwise will not, attend.
-The Dean may extend the length of the investigation for good cause.
+Within 14 calendar days after the Respondent is sent a copy of the complaint, the investigator must complete an investigation of the allegation(s) in the complaint.
+The investigation must include a meeting with the Respondent, unless Respondent refuses to, or otherwise will not, attend.
+The investigation may include interviews and/or review of documentary evidence or any other information that the investigator deems relevant to the investigation.
+The Dean or the Dean's designee may extend the length of the investigation for good cause.